minecraftforum/rules-archive/rules/servers/rules.markdown

 #### Minecraft Server Hosting

-* At any time, a host may be removed or banned from posting in the hosting section at the staff's dicretion
+* At any time, a host may be removed or banned from posting in the hosting section at the staff's discretion
 * Any feedback about a host should remain in a host's topic
 * All global rules regarding affiliate links and giveaways still apply
 * Excessive Arguments or complaints are not allowed, and should be taken to a PM